-The informational division of labor and collective intelligence
+3. The informational division of labor and collective intelligence

-The Cultural Brain Hypothesis argues that the rapid expansion of our brains was driven by the everincreasing body of adaptive information, including heuristics, know-how, practices, attentional biases and much more, made available by cultural evolution to learners with sufficient capacities for acquiring, storing and organizing this information (Henrich, 2016; Muthukrishna et al., 2018).
+The Cultural Brain Hypothesis argues that the rapid expansion of our brains was driven by the ever-increasing body of adaptive information, including heuristics, know-how, practices, attentional biases, and much more, made available by cultural evolution to learners with sufficient capacities for acquiring, storing, and organizing this information (Henrich, 2016; Muthukrishna et al., 2018).
 However, based on estimates from fossils, our species cranial expansion likely stabilized roughly 200,000 years ago or more.
-Debates persist, but the leading hypothesis for why our brains stopped enlarging relates to the rising costs of birthing "big-headed" babies and the phylogenetic constraints imposed by the female body plan (Boyd & Silk, 2014).
-Even today, bigger heads result in more emergency Ceseareans and instrumental interventions (Lipschuetz et al., 2015).
+Debates persist, but the leading hypothesis for why our brains stopped enlarging relates to the rising costs of birthing "bigheaded" babies and the phylogenetic constraints imposed by the female body plan (Boyd & Silk, 2014).
+Even today, bigger heads result in more emergency cesarean sections and instrumental interventions (Lipschuetz et al., 2015).
 Nevertheless, opportunities to take advantage of the adaptive information created by cumulative cultural evolution persisted.

-One way to further exploit the available cultural information would have been to subdivide communities into specialists such that cultural knowhow was distributed across the minds of community members (Ben-Oren et al., 2022).
-Likely the first and most enduring partition of cultural know-how and skills occurred between males and females (Hooper et al., 2015; Schniter et al., 2015, 2018), with women often focusing on developing expertise in activities surrounding infant care and productive activities that could be done with young children in tow.
-Beyond the sexual division of labor, particular community members may have specialized in various ways (Hooper et al., 2015), including in medicinal plant use, shamanism and the manufacture of skillintensive crafts such as making fires, arrows and skin boats.
-Intergroup exchange may have permitted different communities to specialize in certain skills leading to the beginnings of commerce (Henrich & Boyd, 2008; Migliano & Vinicius, 2022).
+One way to further exploit the available cultural information would have been to subdivide communities into specialists such that cultural know-how was distributed across the minds of community members (Ben-Oren et al., 2022).
+Likely the first and most enduring partition of cultural know-how and skills occurred between males and females (Hooper, Demps, Gurven, Gerkey, & Kaplan, 2015; Schniter, Gurven, Kaplan, Wilcox, & Hooper, 2015, 2018), with women often focusing on developing expertise in activities surrounding infant care and productive activities that could be done with young children in tow.
+Beyond the sexual division of labor, particular community members may have specialized in various ways (Hooper et al., 2015), including in medicinal plant use, shamanism, and the manufacture of skill-intensive crafts, such as making fires, arrows, and skin boats.
+An intergroup exchange may have permitted different communities to specialize in certain skills leading to the beginnings of commerce (Henrich & Boyd, 2008; Migliano & Vinicius, 2022).